aborjas/blog-next/posts/More-about-me.md

 title: 'From petroleum engineer to frontend developer.'
 date: '2020-07-31'
 image: 'https://adriborjas.com/images/article2.jpg'
-descrition: "Hello there!
+description: "Hello there!
 I'm Adriana Borjas, petroleum engineer and frontend developer...
 What a strange mix don't you think?"
 ---

 ### Hello there!
 I'm **Adriana Borjas**, petroleum engineer and frontend developer...
 What a strange mix don't you think?